exercism/website-copy/tracks/typescript/exercises/two-fer/mentoring.md

 This is the first mentored exercise, so you may use this to determine a student's skill, help them set up their test suite, and generally point out certain things.
-In the JavaScript track, this exercise is not meant to be a barrier so in general, don't be harsch but set the tone for the rest of the mentored track.
+In the JavaScript track, this exercise is not meant to be a barrier so in general, don't be harsh but set the tone for the rest of the mentored track.

 Here is a template you can copy with a few example comments.
 The goal of this